ACD 305–04: Special Class Fees and Deposits

 A master listing of approved class fees and deposits appears in each semester’s/session’s schedule of classes.
 Footnotes in the course listings indicate classes requiring fees or deposits.

-New class fees and deposits must be approved by the executive vice president and provost of the university.
+New class fees and deposits must be approved by the provost of the university.
 Departments must submit written requests for approval on the Request for Special Class Fees and Deposits form (under Academic Forms).

 The Board of Regents must approve any new class fee or deposit totaling more than $100, any increases in current class fees and deposits that will raise the new fee to more than $100, combined lecture/laboratory fees totaling more than $100 if concurrent registration in lecture and laboratory is required, and any requests for new fees and deposits for charges other than those listed above under “Limitations on Special Class Fees and Deposits.”